-5.-(1) The Principal Land Registry Officer shall, not less than one month before the posting of the auction bill, cause the debtor and every creditor to be informed, by registered letter addressed to the last known place of residence of the debtor and of such creditor, of the reserve price and the production of the receipt of the Post Office Authorities as to the posting of such letter shall, unless the letter is returned undelivered, be deemed to be conclusive evidence that the parties concerned have been duly informed of the reserve price.
+5.-(1) The Principal Land Registry Officer shall, not Notice to less than one month before the posting of the auction bill, debtor and creditor. cause the debtor and every creditor to be informed, by registered letter addressed to the last known place of residence of the debtor and of such creditor, of the reserve price and the production of the receipt of the Post Office Authorities as to the posting of such letter shall, unless the letter is returned undelivered, be deemed to be conclusive evidence that the parties concerned have been duly informed of the reserve price.

-(2) If a letter is returned undelivered, the Principal Land Registry Officer shall cause notice of the reserve price to be posted in a conspicuous place within the area of the town, village or quarter in which the immovable property is situated and on the notice board of the Land Registry Office in the principal town of the District in which such property is situated and such posting shall be deemed to be conclusive evidence that the person whose letter has been returned undelivered has been duly informed of the reserve price.
+(2) If a letter is returned undelivered, the Principal Land Registry Officer shall cause notice of the reserve price to be posted in a conspicuous place within the quarter of the town of Famagusta in which the citrus grove is situated and on the notice board of the Land Registry Office in the town of Famagusta and such posting shall be deemed to be conclusive evidence that the person whose letter has been returned undelivered has been duly informed of the reserve price.

-6.-(1) Within three weeks from the date of the posting Review of of the letters as in sub-section (1) of section 5 provided, application may be made to the Principal Land Registry Officer by the debtor or a creditor for a review of the reserve price:
+6.-(1) Within three weeks from the date of the posting Review of of the letters as in sub-section (1) of section 5 provided, reserve price. application may be made to the Principal Land Registry Officer by the debtor or a creditor for a review of the reserve price :